 Budget Pick: Canon EF 70-300 F4-5.6 IS II USM

 After many years of research, I have determined this lens is just too hard to compete with.
 It has the longest focal length available before a significant price jump and the image quality will make it hard to believe it’s a budget lens.
-Seriously, I highly recommend this lens.
+Seriously, I highly recommend the Canon EF 70-300 mm lens.

 - One of the longer zooms in this price range